Music of South Africa: A cappella

-Also formed in this era was the Stellenbosch University Choir, part of the University of Stellenbosch, the oldest running choir in the country and was formed in 1936 by William Morris, also the first conductor of the Choir.
+Also formed in this era was the Stellenbosch University Choir, part of the University of Stellenbosch, the oldest continuously running choir in the country, founded in 1936 by William Morris, who was also the first conductor of the Choir.
 The current conductor is Andre van der Merwe.
 They specialise in a cappella music and consist of students from the University.

-Ladysmith Black Mambazo, a male a capella ensemble are regarded as a national treasure in South Africa.
-The origins of the band can be traced back to a series of dreams experienced by Joseph Shabalala, in 1964.
+Ladysmith Black Mambazo, a male a cappella ensemble, is regarded as a national treasure in South Africa.
+The band's origins can be traced to a series of dreams experienced by Joseph Shabalala in 1964.
 In these dreams, Shabalala envisioned the melodies that would define the group's distinctive sound.
-As of 2024, The ensemble has forged a four-decade history with the Grammy Awards, amassing 17 nominations and obtaining five Grammys.
+As of 2024, the ensemble has forged a four-decade history with the Grammy Awards, amassing 17 nominations and obtaining five Grammys.

 1950s

 Bantu Radio and the music industry

-By the 1950s, the music industry had diversified greatly, and included several major labels.
-Innovative musician and composer, Charles Segal was the first white musician to work with the indigenous African people, recording tribal performers and promoting African music overseas starting in the 1950s.
+By the 1950s, the music industry had diversified greatly and included several major labels.
+Innovative musician and composer Charles Segal was the first white musician to work with indigenous African peoples, recording tribal performers and promoting African music overseas beginning in the 1950s.
 Charles Segal was also the first white musician to write in the indigenous African style and to bring the African music genre into the commercial market.
-His single "Africa" was a hit amongst the diverse South African population in the 1960s and he continued to produce, record and teach his own unique style of African music, which was a mix of African and Jazz influences.
-These compositions include "Opus Africa", "African Fantasy", "Kootanda" and many more.
-In 1962, the South African government launched a development programme for Bantu Radio in order to foster separate development and encourage independence for the Bantustans.
-Though the government had expected Bantu Radio to play folk music, African music had developed into numerous pop genres, and the nascent recording studios used radio to push their pop stars.
-The new focus on radio led to a government crackdown on lyrics, censoring songs which were considered a "public hazard".
+His single "Africa" was a hit among South Africa's diverse population in the 1960s, and he continued to produce, record, and teach his distinctive style of African music, a blend of African and Jazz influences.
+These compositions include "Opus Africa", "African Fantasy", "Kootanda", and many more.
+In 1962, the South African government launched a development programme for Bantu Radio to foster separate development and encourage independence for the Bantustans.
+Although the government had expected Bantu Radio to play folk music, African music had evolved into numerous pop genres, and nascent recording studios used radio to promote their pop stars.
+The new focus on radio led to a government crackdown on lyrics, censoring songs deemed a "public hazard".